Nationwide, school-based SLPs provide services to students from at least five different groups:

 Focus on Eligibility Criteria

-Appropriate and consistent identification of children who qualify for speech and language services will help prevent over-identification that unnecessarily expands caseload and workload.
-Examples of state eligibility and entrance/exit criterion guidelines include
+Appropriate and consistent identification of children who qualify for speech and language services will help prevent over identification that unnecessarily expands caseload and workload.
+See ASHA's resource on

-In 1999, the Texas Speech-Language-Hearing Association (TSHA) began an effort to develop guidelines for identifying students with speech impairments.
-This effort, combined with workload approach strategies, has resulted in a number of positive consequences, including
+In 2000, the Texas Speech-Language-Hearing Association (TSHA) began the effort to develop guidelines for identifying students with speech impairments (see

 - significantly higher retention of SLPs.